jakefischer19/Algorithmic-Trading-System/README.md

 # Algorithmic Trading System

+## About
+This is a project that was completed for Software Engineering courses COSC 470 and 471 at Okanagan College.
+Requiring collaboration with a team using Agile project management techniques complimented by the SCRUM agile framework.

 ## Overview
 The **Algorithmic Trading System (ATS)** is designed to collect and store financial market data for analysis using Machine Learning (ML) models.
 It automates data gathering from various financial sources, processes the data, and stores it in a structured database.